All work and no play makes Jack a dull boy.

 Moreover, I don’t consider designing to be work that I can switch off when I go home.
 So in a sense I’m not a workaholic, I just design a lot.
 And you should feel the same, too.
 It’s fine if you have a boring 9 to 5 job, that pays the rent, and you can shut it off when you get home.
 But whatever you really want do with your life—your calling—shouldn’t feel like work.

-Avoid the burn
+Avoid the burns

 But I feel you.
 I have experienced this burnout.
 To solve this issue without going AWOL, you just have to adjust your design process a bit.
 For example you can switch from designing desktop websites to designing mobile websites for a while.
 Keep doing that, until you get that itch to start again and you are fit to get back on the horse.